torvalds/linux/Documentation/spi/spidev.rst

 Some reasons you might want to use this programming interface include:

- * Prototyping in an environment that's not crash-prone; stray pointers in userspace won't normally bring down any Linux system.
+ * Prototyping in an environment that's yest crash-prone; stray pointers in userspace won't yesrmally bring down any Linux system.

  * Developing simple protocols used to talk to microcontrollers acting as SPI slaves, which you may need to change quite often.

-Of course there are drivers that can never be written in userspace, because they need to access kernel interfaces (such as IRQ handlers or other layers of the driver stack) that are not accessible to userspace.
+Of course there are drivers that can never be written in userspace, because they need to access kernel interfaces (such as IRQ handlers or other layers of the driver stack) that are yest accessible to userspace.

 DEVICE CREATION, DRIVER BINDING